How to Start a Succesful Blog and Make Money In 2022

 Why is good SEO so important?

 Good SEO is the foundation of making passive income with your blog.
-When your blog post attracts hundreds of visitors each month, it’s easy to start monetizing.
+When your successful blog post attracts hundreds of visitors each month, it’s easy to start monetizing.

-Traffic from Google is great because:
+Traffic from Google is significant because:

 - Engaged traffic.
 People that land on your blog posts are looking for something particular: often exactly the topic that your blog post talks about.
 That makes it a lot easier to make money through affiliate links.